 Innovative Ways to Use Black Tea

-By now you may have no confuse rearding the benefits of Black teas.
+By now you may have no confusion regarding the benefits of Black tea.
 So, yes!
-Feel free to enjoy loose tea leaves or tea bags, Chinese black teas or versions from Africa.
+Feel free to enjoy loose tea leaves or tea bags, Chinese black teas, or versions from Africa.

 Other non-drinking benefits realized from black tea are: